doky/deezer-ogg-preview/README.md

 # Deezer ogg preview conversion

-A little script to play audio preview from deezer with html5 audio tag (for Firefox, opera or chrome).
+A small script to play audio preview from deezer with html5 audio tag (for Firefox, opera or chrome).

 [Read more about Deezer API](http://developers.deezer.com/api)